-Körmöcbánya, Upper Hungary / Horná Zem / Felvidék, now Slovakia (Kremnica, Kremnitz).
+Körmöcbánya, Upper Hungary / Horná Zem / Felvidék, in Slovakia (Kremnica, Kremnitz).
 The city of gold; even now the Euro coins used in Slovakia are being minted there.
 Yet, it was the most famous gold mining town of the Hungarian Kingdom and the Gold of Körmöc (Körmöci arany) was internationally known and renowned.
 Look at the coins minted here among the pictures.

 You can read more about the Mining Towns of northern Hungary here: